DataDog/documentation/content/en/containers/amazon_ecs/_index.md

     - If you are using Windows, use [datadog-agent-ecs-win.json][22]

    <div class="alert alert-info">
    These files provide minimal configuration for core infrastructure monitoring.
-For more sample task definition files with various features enabled, see the <a href="#set-up-additioinal-agent-features">Set up additional Agent features</a> section on this page.
+For more sample task definition files with various features enabled, see the <a href="#set-up-additional-agent-features">Set up additional Agent features</a> section on this page.
    </div>
 2. Edit your base task definition file
     - Set the `DD_API_KEY` environment variable by replacing `<YOUR_DATADOG_API_KEY>` with the [Datadog API key][14] for your account.
 Alternatively, you can also [supply the ARN of a secret stored in AWS Secrets Manager][16].